kishannareshpal/kishannareshpal.github.io/README.md

 ## Getting Started

 1. Ensure you have the correct NodeJS version supported by this application.
+2. Install node dependencies `npm install`
-2. Start up the development server by running `npm run dev`
+3. Start up the development server by running `npm start`
-3. The website will be hosted at [http://localhost:3000](http://localhost:3000).
+4. The website will be hosted at [http://localhost:3000](http://localhost:3000).

 ## Deploy